18F/laptop/README.md

 ----------------------------------------------------------
 The script does not automatically install services like databases because you may not need any particular one, or you may need specific versions, not just the latest.
-For services, we recommend using Docker.
+For services, we recommend using [Docker].
 For example, you can use the [`docker run`] command to start a service in a container and make the container's port available to your local machine: